How it works

 Once the Trophy is engraved (and this takes a little longer than it takes at Wimbledon) they are invited to retain the Trophy until the next Competition.

-The Runner-up is awarded the Derwentside Singers Silver Salver to retain until the next Competition, and also a cheque (currently for £200.00)
+The Runner-up is now awarded the Margaret Crawford Trophy to retain until the next Competition, and also a cheque (currently for £200.00)